 Documenting every element of your improvement work will pay dividends in both the short and long run.
 Details of the project goals, ongoing tasks, baseline measurements, and objective results should be available to the team and other stakeholders in a central database that becomes the single version of the truth.
 Ideally, you'll have access to a continuous improvement platform built for this purpose.

 Making assumptions is usually a bad idea, but doing so when leading a cross-functional team can be extremely damaging.
-It is far better to state the obvious than to end up hearing, "I thought he was going to do that."
+It is far better to state the obvious than to end up hearing, "I thought they were going to do that."

 It is the leader's responsibility to know exactly where this cross-functional effort is heading.
 You should be able to define the objective and subjective goals of the project, as well as how this work aligns with the strategic goals of the organization.
 In short, the leader must socialize both the "what" and the "why."